awsdocs/aws-lambda-developer-guide/doc_source/go-image.md

   If you use a community or private enterprise base image, add a runtime interface client to the base image to make it compatible with Lambda\.

+The workflow for a function defined as a container image includes these steps:

+1. Build your container image using the resources listed in this topic\.

+1. Upload the image to your Amazon ECR container registry\.
+See steps 7\-9 in [Create image](images-create.md#images-create-from-base)\.

+1. [Create](configuration-images.md) the Lambda function and deploy the image\.

 **Topics**
 + [AWS base images for Go](#go-image-base)
 + [Go runtime interface clients](#go-image-clients)